-Start-Stop De-selection (Start-Stop button with LED illuminated)
+Start-Stop Deselection - Start-Stop button with LED illuminated

 The Start-Stop function may be deselected by the driver by means of the Start-Stop button on the dash panel.
 An integral amber LED in the button illuminates to indicate that the function is disabled.
 Pressing the button again (LED not illuminated) will make auto Start-Stop active.
 After ignition OFF and ON, Start-Stop will be re-enabled.
+This also inhibits SRC when the vehicle is not moving.